Updated 21 August 2019

 You can instruct your browser to refuse all cookies or to indicate when a cookie is being sent.
 However, if you do not accept cookies, you may not be able to use some portions of our Site.

-In addition, we may use third party services such as Google Analytics that collect, monitor and analyze the log file data to help us make improvements to our website.
+In addition, we may use third party services such as Google Analytics that collect, monitor and analyse the log file data to help us make improvements to our website.

 Data collected via the sign-up form on our website are held securely in an online application called Mailchimp.
 You can view MailChimp’s data security and privacy information here.